tosburn3/Fast_Self-Forced_Inspirals/README.md

 ./NIT -w p0 e0 q -n
 ```

+(there is no destinction between the user-generated and pre-computed NIT inspiral coefficients at this later stage).
 Similarly to compute the waveform associated with a full self-forced inspiral use:

 ```
 ./NIT -w p0 e0 q -f